bhf32/Team15ECE3400.github.io/Lab/Lab3/Lab3.md

 	}

 Additionally, there is an else branch in DE0_NANO2 that disables the sound and resets the tone counter to the first one so that the tune can loop.

-Here’s the code for the DE0_NANO2 module
-….

 Since the tone’s frequency changes, we have to do some additional calculation to determine 1) how many cycles the triangle wave should take to go from 0 to 255 and back to 0 and 2) how often to increment the wave output value to meet the timing requirement of 1.
 Here’s the math: